L65FREAD/substitutor/README.md

 # Substitutor README

-## Description
+**Description:**

-Substitutor is a Chrome extension that makes it easier for users to learn languages by enabling in-browser translation of text elements.
+Substitutor is a Chrome extension designed to facilitate language learning by providing in-browser translation for text elements.

-## Installation
+**Installation:**

-1. Clone this Repository and add your OpenAI API key
+1. Clone this repository.
+2. Add your OpenAI API key.
-2. Open Google Chrome and search chrome://extensions
+3. Open Google Chrome and visit `chrome://extensions`.
-3. Enable Developer Mode and click "Load Unpacked"
+4. Enable Developer Mode.
+5. Click "Load Unpacked."
-4. Upload this repository and load the extension
+6. Upload this repository and load the extension.

-## Usage
+**Usage:**
+1. After following the installation steps, pin the extension to your Chrome toolbar.
+2. Click the extension icon.

-After completing the above steps, be sure to pin the extension then click it and use the drop-down and slider select the language you want to learn and the difficulty level.
-From there wait for the extension to load and translate appropriately.
-If you're ever in doubt, remember the translated text is highlighted green and hover over it for the original!
+3. Use the drop-down menu and slider to select the language you want to learn and the difficulty level.

-## Author
+4. Wait for the extension to translate the text appropriately.
+5. Translated text will be highlighted in green.
+Hover over it to view the original text.

+**Author:**
 Created by Team Substitutor.

+Enjoy using Substitutor to enhance your language learning experience!